 Should anticipated revenues not be received or are lower than estimated, the school has identified several ways to cut expenditures to ensure the school's needs are met.
 If the revenue drop is due to fewer students than anticipated, the per student costs will automatically be reduced.
-Additional measures may include: reduction in the personnel budget, limiting nonessential purchases for custodial supplies, maintenance costs, furniture and equipment costs, more fundraising activities, and additional solicitation of donated materials and funds.
+Additional the personnel may include: reduction in budget, measures nonessential purchases for custodial supplies, maintenance costs, furniture more fundraising activities, additional equipment costs, and solicitation of donated materials and funds.

-Does the budget rely on sources of funds other than state, county, and federal (e.g. loans, donations etc.?
+Does the budget rely on sources of funds other than state, county, and federal (e.g. loans, donations etc.)?
 If so, please provide the source and amount.
 Be sure that the appropriate assurances documentation is provided in the appendices